La Morte Vivante: Home media

-In the United States, La morte vivante was initially released on DVD in an edited version on 9 November 1999, and was available in a "Widescreen Edition" via Image Entertainment and Redemption.
+In the United States, La morte vivante was initially released on DVD in an edited version on 9 November 1999, and was available in a "Widescreen Edition" via Image Entertainment and Redemption Films.
 It was re-released on DVD, complete and uncut for the first time, on 25 October 2010 by Redemption.
 Kino Lorber and Redemption released a Blu-ray version, as well as a remastered DVD on 7 August 2012, featuring an intro by Rollin, several featurettes and interviews, and a 12-page booklet.

 In the United Kingdom, the film was first made available on VHS format in a direct-to-video release in 1994.
 It was issued on DVD on 2 May 2000, followed by a reissued VHS version on 8 May 2000.
 The DVD contained a cropped 4:3 aspect ratio, which was a transfer from the original video release and reversible cover artwork.
 Redemption released two subsequent DVD editions in the UK, the first on 3 September 2007, presenting the film complete and uncensored for the first time.
 The second was released on 18 May 2015, containing newly commissioned artwork.

 La morte vivante, under the title The Living Dead Girl, received a Blu-ray release in the UK in 2018.
 Released by Black House Films, this version of the film has a 1:78:1 aspect ratio.

-The complete uncut version was released by Encore in Europe on 30 November 2005 in a 2-DVD set with a new aspect ratio of 16:9/1.78:1.
+The complete uncut version was released by Encore Films in Europe on 30 November 2005 in a 2-DVD set with a new aspect ratio of 16:9/1.78:1.
 The special features included introductions by Blanchard (in French with English subtitles) and Rollin, selected scenes commentary by Blanchard (in French with English subtitles), a bonus soundtrack CD, a 64-page essay booklet, and interviews (all in French with English subtitles) with Blanchard, Jean-Pierre Bouyxou and composer Philippe d'Aram.